Dandelion-Engineering/Collaboration-Station/README.md

 The agents will then go through the whole workflow autonomously.
 As they do so, they will request certain permissions as they work.
 These are permissions to access files, folders, and other resources on your computer.

 Once they are done, you can do quality control to make sure the workflow was completed correctly (see common failure modes).
-You can then check the actual work and send messages to them if needed.
+You can then check the actual work and messages they sent in the chat files (read messages they sent to each other as well as messages they sent to you).

 Once each session is done, I would strongly recommend that you do a git push to save your work.
 This is especially important for being able to fix the common failure modes or any other failures that may occur during the individual sessions.
 Make sure to set up a git repository for the project before you begin.
 A good way to track the work is by committing as "[Agent Name] [Session Number]".